 • Quick access to stern mounted mooring ropes and anchor straps provide maximum safety

-• The dead weight of the rollers is shifted to the railing
+• The low dead weight of the rope/belt pulleys is shifted to the railing

 • HMTE High-Tech Ropes from the market leader: